844-914-1942

 Next, think about who you typically travel with.
 The number of seats is just the beginning.
 The cabin layout should support the purpose of your trips.
 If you fly with a large team for business, you might prioritize a conference area and connected cabin.
 For family travel, you may want a more relaxed layout with space for entertainment and rest.
 Consider amenities like a full galley for preparing meals, enclosed lavatories for privacy, and convertible seating for overnight flights.
 The right configuration ensures every journey is not just comfortable but also productive and enjoyable for everyone on board.
 This is your space, so make sure it’s designed to work for you.

-Assess the Aircraft's Condition
+How to Properly Assess an Aircraft's Condition

 Whether you’re buying new or pre-owned, a thorough assessment of the aircraft's condition is non-negotiable.
 For pre-owned jets, this goes far beyond a simple visual inspection.
 You’ll need to review its entire history, including total flight hours, maintenance logs, and any record of damage.
 The age of a jet is a significant factor, but a well-maintained older aircraft can often be a smarter purchase than a newer one with a spotty history.
 A comprehensive pre-purchase inspection by a qualified technician is essential.
 This step protects your investment and ensures the aircraft meets the highest standards for maintenance and airworthiness.